simison/simison.github.io/_posts/2016-08-23-whats-going-on-with-couchsurfing-verification.markdown

 <h3>Alternative</h3>

-Needless to say, I encourage you to try <a href="https://www.trustroots.org/">Trustroots as an alternative</a> (I'm co-founder).
+Now I'm in a bit tricky position to write such an article, because I'm working on a similar project to CS.
+Typically I'm retraining from stirring too much negativity into air around hospitality exchange, because I think we have better things to concentrate on.
+This time I just felt this was important and after watching this happen all summer, I just had to point it out.
+Needless to say, I encourage you to give a try to <a href="https://www.trustroots.org/">Trustroots as an alternative</a> (I'm co-founder).
 We're a <a href="https://www.trustroots.org/foundation">non-profit foundation</a> and good people you can trust.

+If you still prefer using CouchSurfing, please let them know this is not okay.

 Feel free to share this article!